 What is the Truth About the Flex Card for Seniors?

-In this article, we’ll take a look at the Flex Card for seniors over 65 and show you how you can use one to save money on your healthcare.
+This article will look at the Flex Card for seniors over 65 and show you how to use one to save money on your healthcare.

 - The cards can be used to pay for qualifying healthcare expenses.